-This part is generally somewhat similar to a puberty protest when a certain character understands that he is undoubtedly smarter than everyone else.
-For example, having read Zeland or Papus, he realizes that he can control reality and neglect stupid Muggles.
+This part in general is something like a puberty protest, when a certain character, realizing that he is undoubtedly smarter than everyone else and, for example, having read Zeland or Papias, realizes that he can control reality, and ignore the stupid muggles.

 What does the song “Mary on a cross” mean?

-Well, in the end, let’s consider the refrain of this composition, in the lead-in to which the lyrical hero urgently announces that he is not going to let go, either his chosen one and partner or someone else and, moreover, wants to tickle her from the inside (which is quite obvious hints at the act of penetration by the sexual organ) and sees nothing wrong with it.
-By the way, the album on which this composition is present has a rather funny name Seven inches of satanic panic, that is, 7 inches (about 18 cm) of satanic panic, which is probably also a hint of a penis, which, in addition to its quite a solid size, also has some mystical ability.
+At the end, let’s consider the chorus of this composition, in the introduction to which the lyrical hero insistently informs that he is not going to let go, either his chosen and partner or someone else, and, moreover, wants to tickle her from inside (which quite obviously hints at the act of penetration with the sexual organ) and sees nothing bad in it.
+By the way, the album on which this track appears has a rather amusing title Seven inches of satanic panic, that is, seven inches (about 18 centimeters) of satanic panic, which is probably also a reference to the penis, which, in addition to its respectable size, also possesses some mystical powers.

-Of course, the imagery, which is supposed to, so to speak, tickle from the inside someone who appears in the image of the Virgin Mary, is also a variant of desecration.
-It should be noted that in Satanism, reverse photos can also be common when a female representative wants to enter into an intimate relationship with Jesus.
-One way or another, we note that in this composition, there is still a hint of comparing your chosen one or girlfriend with the Immaculate Virgin, who (the chosen one) is also, let’s say, cool, but also has a pleasant optional opportunity to tickle from the inside.
-Although, perhaps, the lyrical hero sees someone immaculate whom he wants to seduce.
+Of course, the imagery that suggests, so to speak, tickling someone who appears in the image of the Virgin Mary from within is also a variant of defilement.
+It should be noted that in Satanism, reverse imagery can also be common, where a female representative wants to get intimate with Jesus.
+Anyway, let’s note that this composition still largely hints at a comparison of one’s chosen one or girlfriend with the Immaculate Virgin, who (the chosen one) is also, shall we say, cool, but also has a nice optional tickle from the inside out.
+Perhaps, though, the lyrical hero sees someone immaculate whom he wants to seduce.

 Not just another bloody Mary

-They offer an exciting play on words, where the crucified Virgin Mary (in itself a perverted image) is compared with a popular alcoholic cocktail.
-Although, more severe sounds can be observed here, which hint at some ordinary dead Mary.
-Equally interesting is the final line, which sounds like the enduring English expression carry-on, which means keep doing something, keep moving somewhere (on a global scale) and has other similar connotations.
+Offer an interesting play on words, where the crucified Virgin Mary (a perverse image in itself) is compared to a popular alcoholic cocktail.
+Although, there may be harsher sounds here, hinting at some ordinary dead Marys.
+Equally interesting is the final line, which sounds similar to the stable English expression carry on, which means to keep doing something, to keep going somewhere (globally), and has other similar connotations.

-I hope I helped you find the meaning of the song “Mary on a cross” and understand the lyrics.
-If you have a different vision of the song, write your version in the comments.
+I hope I’ve helped you find the meaning of the song “Mary on a cross,” as well as make sense of the lyrics.
+If you have a different view of the song, write your own version in the comments.